kronosta/y1-language/DOCUMENTATION.md

 This also defers each of the lines to the next cycle, so if you put a macro in here, it won't immediately be executed.

 #### `?User_Diagnostic <message>`
-Prints the message to the console, with `` `U(four digit hex code) `` replaced with the corresponding Unicode character.
+Prints the message to the console, with grave escapes supported.
-Note that spaces are not allowed unless escaped (with `` `U0020 ``). (same deal with vertical whitespace and grave accent marks)
-This should ideally end with `` `U000A ``, because it does not automatically print a newline (this is to allow compile-time binary output)

 #### `?User_Read`
 Reads a single character from the user (at preprocessing time, not runtime) and puts it into a queue.